-- To table the Audited Financial Statements for the financial year ended 31 March 2014 together with the Reports of the Directors and Auditors thereon. - 2.
-To re-elect the following Directors retiring by rotation pursuant to Article 124 of the Articles of Association of the Company:
+1. To table the Audited Financial Statements for the financial year ended 31 Please refer to Note A March 2015 together with the Reports of the Directors and Auditors thereon.

+2. To re-elect the following Directors retiring by rotation pursuant to Article 124 of the Articles of Association of the Company: